PaulaMS' Giveaways, Reviews, and Freebies

 Comments

-Immuno-Viva: Natural Power for Immune Support #Review9/30/2013 Comments
+Immuno-Viva: Natural Power for Immune Support #Review

 As my boyfriend's 50th Birthday approached he became more aware of how he was feeling - a lot more than was normal for him.
 To say he was not happy that he could not recover from his strenuous exercise routine like he did in his 20's would be the understatement of the century.

 So when I was approved to do the Tomoson review for Immuno-Viva® I was thrilled.
 Maybe this would be what he needed to feel better.
 He has taken a cocktail of vitamins and supplements for several years and still felt tired and blah all over.
-After being approved for the promotion Immuno-Viva® sent the bottle of supplements very quickly.
-I appreciated that they included a product information sheet giving me information that I could keep at my fingertips.

 WHAT IS